mrabbitz/Project1-CUDA-Flocking/README.md

 After the preprocess step, we apply the three boid rules to update a given boid's velocity by only considering other boids that are in nearby grid cells.

-To determine which nearby grid cells a boid should consider, start by dividing twice the maximum neighborhood distance of the three boid rules by the grid cell width.
+To determine which nearby grid cells a given boid should consider, start by dividing twice the maximum neighborhood distance of the three boid rules by the grid cell width.
-If the result is not a whole number (e.g., 4.2), round up to the next whole number (e.g., 5).
+If the result is not a whole number (e.g. 4.2), round up to the next whole number (e.g. 4.2 rounds up to 5).
 This number represents the ± offset in each dimension around the boid's current cell, defining the range of neighboring cells to check for interactions with other boids.